Skip to main content

 What to expect from cheap headphones?

-Cheap headphones can be good but generally have a plastic design with a weaker build quality, fewer features and technology like older Bluetooth versions, no support for the best Bluetooth codecs and a shorter battery life.
+Cheap headphones can be good but generally have a plastic design with a weaker build quality, fewer features and older technology, no support for the best Bluetooth codecs and a shorter battery life.

 2 Comments